Glossary

 Activity generators - Features and land uses that attract people, activity and surveillance opportunities, such as picnic areas, cafes, recreation facilities and public seating areas.

-Advocacy (advocating) - Support for a cause to drive change - publicly.
+Advocacy (advocating) - Public support for a cause to drive change.

 Age-friendly communities - Places where older people can live safely, enjoy good health and stay active, with opportunities to participate.